Forensic linguistics: Discourse analysis

 Discourse analysis deals with analyzing written, oral, or sign language use, or any significant semiotic event.
 According to the method, the close analysis of a covert recording can produce useful deductions.
-The use of "I" instead of "we" in a recording highlights non-complicity in a conspiracy.
-The utterance of "yeah" and "uh-huh" as responses indicate that the suspect understands the suggestion, while feedback markers such as "yeah" and "uh-huh" do not denote the suspect's agreement to the suggestion.
-Discourse analysts are not always allowed to testify but during preparation for a case they are often useful to lawyers.
+For instance, while an utterance like "yeah" and "uh-huh" may indicate that the suspect understands a suggestion, it is not evidence of the suspect's agreement to the suggestion.

 Linguistic dialectology

 This refers to the study of dialects in a methodological manner based on anthropological information.
 It is becoming more important to conduct systematic studies of dialects, especially within the English language, because they are no longer as distinct as they once were due to the onslaught of mass media and population mobility.
 Political and social issues have also caused languages to straddle geographical borders resulting in certain language varieties spoken in multiple countries, leading to complications when determining an individual's origin by means of his/her language or dialect.

 Dialectology was used during the investigations into the Yorkshire Ripper tape hoax.